dev01d/linux-swift/readme.md

 This one should age well because:

-1. It pulls the version number of the [latest release](https://github.com/apple/swift/releases/latest) tag From the Swift GitHub repo.
+1. It pulls the version number of the [latest release](https://github.com/apple/swift/releases/latest) tag from the Swift GitHub repo.

 2. Downloads the binary from [swift.org](https://swift.org/download/#releases)